-Each employee will need to have an ACA compliant plan (any plan that meets “minimum essential coverage,” basically a plan purchased through healthcare.gov) and the reimbursement is good for any qualified healthcare expense – premiums, co-pays, prescriptions, etc. Any reimbursement given over the annual or monthly limit will count as taxable wages for both the employer and employee.
+Each employee will need to have an ACA compliant plan (any plan that meets “minimum essential coverage,” basically a plan purchased through healthcare.gov) and the reimbursement is good for any qualified healthcare expense – premiums, co-pays, prescriptions, etc. Any QSEHRA reimbursement given over the annual or monthly limit will count as taxable wages for both the employer and employee.

 Lastly, in order for these reimbursements to remain tax free they must be reported on the employee’s Form W-2.
 The purpose of this is because an employer reimbursement will reduce or remove the subsidy the employee might receive from the government.
 An employee cannot legally have a full government subsidy and a reimbursement from their employer.

-Employers can use a QSEHRA as a benefit to help sweeten their offer.
+Employers can use a health reimbursement plans as a benefit to help sweeten their offer.
 Employers find these plans attractive not simply for their tax advantages, but also because they allow them to cap their annual health subsidy for their employee, avoiding the risk of premium increases year over year.
 They can offer it in addition to the wage they were already planning on, or potentially save some taxes on both sides by shifting some taxable wage to the health reimbursement plan instead.
 Many families implement these health reimbursement plans in lieu of a raise.

-Assuming a 10% tax rate and a full single plan reimbursement of $5,150 in the year, an employee making $40,000 with no QSEHRA would have a net income of $32,940.
+Assuming a 10% tax rate and a single plan reimbursement of $5,150 in the year, an employee making $40,000 with no QSEHRA would have a net income of $32,940.
 If you were to offer the same $40,000 but included in that a QSEHRA, you would pay $34,850 in wages, your employee would net $28,698.98 PLUS the $5,150 in reimbursement for a total compensation after federal tax of $33,848.98.
 The lower taxable wage also means tax savings for the employer (~$400 in this case).
 Below is a breakdown showing this example in more detail.